dfmcphee/code-style/introduction/readme.md

 > You may notice the heavy influence of methodologies like [SMACSS](http://smacss.com/) and [OOCSS](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/).
 >
-> Familiarity with these concepts is cruicial!
+> Familiarity with these concepts is crucial!
 If you are not, then we urge that you at least learn the basics: [Jonathan Snook's "CSS is a Mess"](http://vimeo.com/99877232) and [Andy Hume's "CSS For Grown Ups"](http://lanyrd.com/2012/sxsw-interactive/spmqc/) is a good place to start.

 Continue on to [Building a component →](../building-a-component)